 13. Shirley Chisholm Lapel Pin

 This striking pin celebrates a woman who showed strength above all.
 The child of immigrants, Shirley Chisholm had to deal with discrimination for that as well as for being black, poor, and a woman.
 For the most part, she grew up in Brooklyn, NY, where she won many debating prizes.
-Earning her Masters degree at the Teacher’s College at Columbia in 1952, Shirley became known as an authority on early education.
+Earning her Master's degree at the Teacher’s College at Columbia in 1952, Shirley became known as an authority on early education.
 Shirley slowly became involved in politics, becoming a member of the New York State Assembly.
 She had many successes, including getting unemployment benefits extended to domestic workers.

 Always reaching for her dreams, Shirley Chisholm is a true hero for all women to look up to, particularly immigrants or women who feel very marginalized in our current world.
-This lapel pin is a reminder you can dream for even the impossible.
+This lapel pin is a reminder you can dream of even the impossible.

 14. Notorious R.B.G.
 Tee Shirt